SEKOIA-IO/documentation/docs/getting_started/regions.md

 Sekoia is currently available in several European regions.
 Each of them will enable you to meet advanced legal or safety constraints.

+## This document is important

+!!!warning
+    ✋ Please note: The region in which you are located has an impact on the product URLs.

+When you find urls of the type <code>app.sekoia.io</code> in the product documentation, be sure to replace this value with that of your region ("URL" in the tables below).

+For example, if you're in the FRA2 region, replace <code>app.sekoia.io</code> with <code>fra2.app.sekoia.io</code>

 ## France - FRA1

 For companies wishing to host their data in France